 Free Confidential Lawsuit Evaluation: If you or a loved one was sexually assaulted, harassed, or feel you were violated in any way during a professional massage, you should contact our law firm immediately.
 You may be entitled to compensation by filing a suit and our lawyers can help.

-Update: Arizona Woman Alleges Sexual Assault from Massage Envy Therapist
+Update: 3rd Woman Alleges Sexual Assault from Massage Envy Therapist in Minnesota

 What’s the Problem?

 November 27, 2017 – At least 180 people to date have filed complaints in the form of sexual assault civil lawsuits, police reports, or objections to state boards against Massage Envy, according to a Buzzfeed News investigation.

 The report says that in addition to the 180 alleged victims, many more have been offered settlements to keep their cases out of court.
 Katie J.M.
 Baker, the investigative writer who authored the report, pointed out that the vast majority of sexual assault victims never file a complaint.